 - Created: Logged when an on-demand remote access entry is created.

 - Deleted:Logged when an on-demand remote access entry is manually deleted.

 - Expired: Logged when the on-demand remote access entry expires.

-If you’re unfamiliar with the audit log feature, it’ll look something like this:
+If you’re unfamiliar with the audit log feature in Napter, it’ll look something like this:

 Plus, if you’ve been using the audit log feature already, these three new types will be added automatically without any update requirements on your end.
 Easy as that!

-To learn more about the audit log feature (and all of our other exciting products), stop by our developer docs.
+To learn more about the audit log feature (and all of our other exciting products), as well as how Napter can redefine your IoT deployment from the ground up, stop by our developer docs.